 In January of 2016, our organisation joined Green Economy Canada which gave us access to extensive capacity-building resources and networking while retaining our own unique value proposition.
 Within a few months, we also added B Lab and Waste reductions measurement streams to our program.
 This offered diverse opportunities for businesses to begin their sustainability journey.
 To reflect these changes, the Sustainable Hamilton Report Initiative became known as the Sustainable Business Initiative (SBI).

 In 2017, our founder Sandi Stride moved on from her role with SHB to take over as the inaugural Executive Director of the Centre for Climate Change Management (CCCM) at Mohawk College.
-A collaboration between Mohawk College, the Cities of Hamilton and Burlington and Sustainable Hamilton Burlington, the CCCM was designed to support action on carbon emissions reduction and accelerate transformation to a low carbon economy.
+A collaboration between Mohawk College, the City of Hamilton, the City of Burlington and Sustainable Hamilton Burlington, the CCCM was designed to support action on carbon emissions reduction and accelerate transformation to a low carbon economy.

 In 2018, in partnership with the City of Hamilton, we developed the Business Climate Action Toolkit (BCAT), a free online resource-hub, equipping businesses with sector-specific resources, case studies, tools and support services to facilitate action on climate change opportunities and risks.

-Having just retired, Sandi Stride returned to the organisation on an advisory basis to assist Rafiq Dhanji through his transition to Executive Director, an appointment announced in December 2019.
-When the Covid-19 pandemic hit in early 2020, Rafiq, Sandi and the Board of Directors set about developing a new strategy to evolve the Sustainable Business Initiative and address the social distancing restrictions required by the pandemic.
-They drew upon research and many conversations with members and the community to launch the Sustainability Leadership Program (SLP) in September at the rescheduled (due to Covid) Evening of Recognition.
+When the Covid-19 pandemic hit in early 2020, newly appointed Executive Director Rafiq Dhanji led the development of a new strategy to evolve the Sustainable Business Initiative and address the social distancing restrictions required by the pandemic.
+Drawing upon research and conversations with members and the community, we launched the Sustainability Leadership Program (SLP) in September 2020.
 The launch was supported by a new brand, Sustainability Leadership, and a new website.
-The transition to an entirely virtual operating model offered more accessibility to sustainability resources, support and events for our network, in the recently changing social climate.
-Additionally, the name of our organisation evolved to reflect our expanding service area, which expanded into the Halton and Niagara regions.
-As of 2022, Sustainability Leadership has also expanded to service the areas of Peel, Brant and Brantford.
+The transition to an entirely virtual operating model offered more accessibility to sustainability resources, support and events for our network in the recently changing social climate.
+The organisation consequently expanded into the Halton and Niagara regions.
+As of 2022, Sustainability Leadership further expanded to service the areas of Peel, Brant and Brantford.

 The need for climate action is more clear than ever – and businesses can, should, and need to be part of that action if we are to get to the sustainable future we all want to see.
 Sustainability Leadership is part of a network of Green Economy Hubs across Canada supporting networks of businesses to set and achieve sustainability targets.
 Together, we’re demonstrating a more sustainable economy is possible.